You Can't Miss These Hiking Trails in Arizona

 Echo Canyon and Cholla Trail are both moderate to advanced difficulty levels, with Echo Canyon offering steeper and more difficult climbs and Cholla Trail offering longer routes.
 Although both trails have breathtaking vistas of the mountain, the surrounding Sonoran Desert environment, and several of Arizona's unique flora and fauna, including saguaro cactus, barrel cactuses, and creosote bushes, they are different enough that you'll want to experience them on separate hikes.

 Camelback Mountain visitors may also hire a skilled hiking guide to take them on a guided walk.
 These excursions generally include more first-aid and CPR training, water, digital photos of the trip, and low-cost Camelback Mountain apparel.
-Finally, hiking trails on Camelback Mountain provide hikers the option of recording their time to the top and comparing it with other visitors!
+Finally, hiking trails on Camelback Mountain allow hikers to record their time to the top and compare it with other visitors!